ipfs/ipfs-companion/docs/privacy-policy.md

 We do not collect, rent, store or sell your Personal Data to anyone.
-However because IPFS Companion is a web extension that provides access to the real-time, peer-to-peer IPFS Network (which is a public platform for which anyone may join and participate) the data that you add or upload to the IPFS Network using IPFS Companion is then publicly available and accessible to everyone participating in IPFS Network.
+However because IPFS Companion is a web extension that provides access to the real-time, peer-to-peer IPFS Network (which is a public platform for which anyone may join and participate) the data that you add or import to the IPFS Network using IPFS Companion is then publicly available and accessible to everyone participating in IPFS Network.